 Adam Samuel spent an evening with one of the most successful teams at St Mary’s University in Twickenham.
 The men’s team at this West London institution boast an impressive eight titles at the BUCS National Championships, whilst the women’s club are the defending British champions.

 A crescent moon beams down on the field as the blare of a whistle cuts through the cold air – the players, of all ages and sizes, take their places.
 The game is fast paced, figures zooming about the pitch with balls swerving between hands and feet.
 Observing this strange, capturing sport, a realisation dawned upon me: I had no clue what was going on!

-Having enlisted Kieran Fitzsimmons, a proud Irishman and Geography student, he explained: ‘‘It’s a mixture of basketball, rugby and football.
+Kieran Fitzsimmons, a proud Irishman and Geography student, explained: ‘‘It’s a mixture of basketball, rugby and football.
 You have the ball in your hands predominantly and you kick it from your hands like a goalkeeper would in soccer and the aim is to score over the bar like rugby penalties; underneath the bar is three points which is a goal.’’